subbed74/rust_stuff/README.md

 ## MUSIC THEORY - Twelve Tone Matrix Creator
 This is a simple little program that calculates a 12-tone matrix based off the prime row given.
 Input is done by writing the 12 pitch classes as numbers 0-11, though it will print out "T" and "E" for 10 and 11 respectively.
 That was done primarily for alignment purposes.

+## Tic-Tac-Toe
+Just a simple Tic-Tac-Toe that use mouse clicks for choosing spaces.
+Utilizes the Termion crate to handle mouse events, clearing the screen, and moving the cursor for output.
+Player 1 = X, Player 2 = O.